Jean-Charles Ellermann-Kingombe: Prime Minister's Office

 Ellermann-Kingombe (seated left) in 2022, at a meeting between Prime Minister Mette Frederiksen and US Secretary of State, Mike Pompeo.

-In January of 2019, he became the Permanent Under Secretary of State for Foreign Affairs at the Prime Minister's Office.
+In January 2019, he became the Permanent Under Secretary of State for Foreign Affairs at the Prime Minister's Office.
 He served briefly under Prime Minister Lars Løkke Rasmussen, before the 2019 Danish general election supplanted Rasmussen's majority, after which he served under Prime Minister Mette Frederiksen.
 In this position, Ellermann-Kingombe headed the Foreign Policy Division of the department, in charge of foreign affairs, security policy, national security, international economic concerns such as those within the European Union, global security affairs, Nordic collaboration, and issues concerning security and defence, including NATO.

 As the Prime Minister's chief diplomatic and security advisor, Ellermann-Kingombe served a role similar to that of the National Security Advisor in the United States.
 He also functioned as the political Sherpa of Prime Minister Mette Frederiksen, during international summits and events.

 In his role as Permanent Under Secretary of State for Foreign Affairs, Ellermann-Kingombe was described as Frederiksen's ‘top diplomat’ and ‘closest advisor’.
 He maintained regular dialogue with National Security Advisor Jake Sullivan and with European security policy actors.
 In 2023, Copenhagen hosted an unofficial summit of high-level officials on Ukraine and peace efforts.
 Top diplomats from the US, Ukraine and a number of non-Western powers attended, and as a representative of the host nation, Ellermann-Kingombe oversaw much of the planning.
 He was present at the closed meeting held at the White House during Prime Minister Mette Frederiksen's meeting with President Joe Biden in the spring of 2023.

 In 2022, he was mentioned as one of the top candidates to replace Lars Lose, as Permanent Secretary at the Ministry of Foreign Affairs.